Rudy Chapa: Collegiate

 After high school graduation he went out west to run for Bill Dellinger's famous University of Oregon track and field team at Hayward Field.
 He went on to earn All American status six times in cross country and track and was a member of Oregon's 1977 national champion cross country team.
-In 1978 he won the NCAA championship in 5,000 meters while running in front of his home crowd in Oregon.
+In 1978 he won the National Collegiate Athletic Association (NCAA) championship in 5,000 meters while running in front of his home crowd in Oregon.
 The next year he broke the American Record (AR) in the 3,000 meters at Hayward Field as well, running a time of 7:37.7 to break Steve Prefontaine's AR by five seconds.
 On May 28, 1981, Chapa joined the sub 4:00-mile club when he ran a 3:57.04-mile in Eugene.
 While at Oregon he became friends with future 5,000 meters and 10,000 meters American record holder, Alberto Salazar, another Hispanic American distance runner.